Delta Sigma Phi: 1945–1999: Post-War Growth, Desegregation, and Expansion

 Delta Sigma Phi faced these issues at its 1959 convention.
 While the organization was interested in maintaining its California chapters, there was opposition to any plan to integrate the entire fraternity.
 Several southern chapters passed resolutions against any relaxation of racial and religious restrictions and threatened to withdraw from the fraternity.
-A compromise again was reached where the current rules were not to be changed but exemptions were granted to chapters in danger to losing their recognition due to fraternity policies.
+A compromise again was reached where the current rules were not to be changed but exemptions were granted to chapters in danger of losing their recognition due to fraternity policies.
 The California chapters immediately were given exemptions.

 In 1962, the Pennsylvania State System of Higher Education joined the University of California by requiring the integration of its fraternities and sororities.
 Exemptions were given to the chapters in Pennsylvania.
-While exemptions originally were granted to chapters in danger of losing recognition with their universities, the Beta Iota Chapter at Wittenberg University received a special exemption.
-It intended to initiate an African American who was an All-American athlete and an outstanding scholar and the fraternity responded by offering an exemption, likely to avoid bad publicity.
+While exemptions originally were granted to chapters in danger of losing recognition with their universities, the Beta Iota chapter at Wittenberg University received a special exemption.
+When the chapter intended to initiate an African American who was an All-American athlete and an outstanding scholar, the fraternity responded by offering an exemption, likely to avoid bad publicity.

 The process of full integration was slow and awkward.
-As a result of a number of compromises the fraternity remained intact on a national level.
+As a result of several compromises the fraternity remained intact on a national level.
 When Civil Rights legislation was enacted, Delta Sigma Phi was once more a universal brotherhood of man, just as the founders intended.